-CONTENTS Page Constitution 4 2 The Laws of Table Tennis 32 3 Regulations for International Competitions 39 4 Regulations for World, Olympic and Paralympic Title Competitions 60 5 Anti-Doping Rules 92 6 Code of Ethics 156 7 Anti-Harassment Policy and Procedures 187 8 ITTF Tribunal 191 Code of Conduct on sports betting for players and officials 208 210
+CONTENTS

+1 Constitution 4

+2 The Laws of Table Tennis 32

+3 Regulations for International Competitions 39

+4 Regulations for World, Olympic and Paralympic Title Competitio ns 60

+5 Anti-Doping Rules 92

+6 Code of Ethics 156

+7 Anti-Harassment Policy and Procedures 185

+8 ITTF Tribunal 188

+Со Code of Conduct on sports betting for players and officials

+Inc Index

-Paragraphs which have been introduced or significantly amended as a result of decisions made at the 2020 Annual General Meeting or the 2020 Board of Directors Meeting are shown as grey shaded (additions) or scratched (deletions).
+Paragraphs which have been introduced or significantly amended as a result of decisions made at the 2020 Annual General Meeting or the 2020 Board of Directors Meeting are shown as grey shaded (additions) or scratched (deletions) in the version with tracked changes.
+This is the clean version.